Charly98cma/TFG-Final-Year-Project/README.md

 **Palabras Clave:** Auto-escalado, Sistemas Distribuidos, Cloud, Modelos Estadísticos.

+# Improving an Auto-scalling System for Distributed Systems
 ## Abstract
 One of the main pillars of cloud computing is elasticity, i.e. the ability to automatically adjust the resources needed to meet the demand at any given time.
 Auto-scaling systems are responsible of providing elasticity to scalable systems.
 This auto-scaling systems are getting increasing attention in recent years thanks to the growth of micro-services based architectures, e.g. Kubernetes and Docker, and the rise on popularity of cloud computing.